 The ability to design and manufacture optical systems with freeform surfaces has received great interest from industry and governmental institutions in recent years because it has been proven to yield an order of magnitude performance increase with no increase in physical size.

 The main benefits of freeform optics can be summarized as follows:

-This center will unite three perceptually mature research technologies: optical design, optical fabrication, and optical testing.
+This center is uniting three perceptually mature research technologies: optical design, optical fabrication, and optical testing.
 Two of these areas are in the midst of a true revolution and the third is being challenged to bring the science of optical systems to an entirely new, unexplored region of solutions.
 In the process, completely new applications for optical systems are emerging.
 This center provides the synergistic, collaborative working space to bring freeform optical surfaces into the mainstream of optical systems.

 Three main thrust areas: